 Understanding Insurance Claims and Personal Injury

-Other factors in a case can change this number.
-In addition, if an injury is obvious to others, the claim amount may increase as well.
+Other factors in a case can change the initial settlement offer.
+If an injury is obvious to others, the claim amount may increase as well.
 It is important to note that there are policy limits, and a plaintiff will not be awarded an amount that is higher than this.
 For example, if a defendant has $30,000 in liability insurance, that is the maximum amount that will be paid for damages and legal fees by the insurance company.
 Give us a call to discover how our Denver personal injury lawyer can help you with your case.

 Unfortunately, many insurance adjusters will try to intimidate or rush accident victims into settling for less than they deserve.
 After an accident, you might assume it’s a fairly simple process to make a claim for compensation.
 However, the insurance company might make it much more complicated than it needs to be.

 You may find that a representative from the insurance company is questioning whether your injuries are really as bad as you claim.
 They may also treat you as though you had a part in making the accident occur in the first place.
 The important thing to remember is that you are the victim.
 You sustained injuries and damages and deserve compensation for your losses.
 If you need help dealing with aggressive insurance adjusters, consider working with an experienced personal injury lawyer.
 They can communicate with the insurance company on your behalf and make sure you get a fair settlement.